The Self-Immolation Of Thich Quang Duc

 The crowd broke into a panic.
 The sound of people’s screams was pierced by a monk yelling into a microphone, “A Buddhist priest burns himself to death!
 A Buddhist priest becomes a martyr!”

-The fire department was trying to make their way through the crowd.
+The fire department was trying to make its way through the crowd.
 They were shouting at each other desperately, arguing about how to put out the fire without killing Duc.
 But they would never get the chance to try.
 The monks laid down in front of their wheels, risking their lives to keep them from saving Thich Quang Duc’s.

 Only one person was calm: Thich Quang Duc himself.
 “He never moved a muscle, never uttered a sound,” a witness recalled, even as his body burned.
 For 10 minutes, he was nothing but a burning match on the ground.
 Then, finally, his body collapsed.